-Plan and regulate for climate resilience and adaptation.
+Strategy 5: Plan and regulate for climate resilience and adaptation.

 The integration of a ‘climate lens’ across existing state, regional, and municipal planning efforts and regulations can help meet the GWSA’s resilience and adaptation goals via existing efforts.
 Likewise, increasing an awareness of other climate change efforts and climate action across state agencies and employees and creating power-balanced spaces for communication among staff from multiple levels could increase synergy among goals, education, and work across the State of Vermont agencies who will implement the recommendations of the Climate Action Plan.

 Establish "climate resilience zones" informed by existing data, bolstered with new research/science, to identify locations that have high resilience potential for both the natural and built environments and use to inform land use development and regulations